nelhage/blog.nelhage.com/content/draft/externalities-of-feature-development.md

 distorted incentives, conflicts between actors, and generally unhappiness all around.

+As we saw earlier, in software systems, these externalities show up most acutely (although not exclusively) when other participants in the system attempt to make changes, and thus contribute to the ongoing brittleness and ossification of systems depended on by features.

-Our problem, therefore, is to _internalize the long-term externalities of code_.
-We must find ways to make feature developers responsible for the correctness of their feature indefinitely into the future, instead of foisting that work off on others.
+Our problem, therefore, is to _internalize the long-term externalities of feature code_.
+To encourage systems capable of change, we should find ways to make feature developers more responsible for the correctness of their feature indefinitely into the future, instead of forever foisting that work off onto downstream maintainers.

-In essence, we should aspire to build software-engineering cultures and organizations where the developer or owner of a feature is responsible for that feature _even in the ongoing presence of others' changes to the system_.
+In essence, we should aspire to build software engineering cultures and organizations where the developer or owner of a feature is responsible for that feature _even in the ongoing presence of others' changes to the system_.

 # How do we do this?

-On the surface, this challenge appears hard or nearly impossible.
+On the surface, this challenge appears hard or impossible.
 Responsibility appears to flow backwards in time: How can a developer of a feature anticipate and take responsibility for every future change to the system that might impact their component?

-However, while there are [no silver bullets][silver], it's still possible to make progress on this goal.
-And, I think, a large number of developments in software engineering practice can be seen as efforts to pursue this goal.
+This task is hard, and there are [no silver bullets][silver], but it's still possible to make progress on this goal.
+And, I think, a large number of developments in software engineering practice can be usefully understood as efforts in pursuit of this goal.

-Note that most of my thoughts here are in the context of a corporate development environment, where the pool of developers is relatively stable and all participants share tooling and infrastructure and communication channels.
-I believe that similar principles apply in open-source world and on the broader internet, but the details of the practices may differ.
+## Ownership

 ## Testing